webboty/Dexter-Wiki/Dexter-Setup.md

 To change the startup jobs, edit, via the [web editor](nodejs-webserver#web-editor) or nano in [SSH](Dexter-Networking#shell-access-via-ssh), the autoexec.jobs file, or if it is not present (older robot) then edit the end of the RunDexRun file.

-To exit PHUI mode once it is running: Grab the tool interface and "cog" 7 places to the right and then up twice to exit PUI mode.
-That is "right" while facing the robot, meaning CCW when looking down on the robot from the top.
+To exit PHUI mode once it is running: Grab the tool interface and "cog" up twice to exit PUI mode.
 After exiting, Dexter firmware will respond to commands from a PC or other connected device.